caelum/vraptor-panettone/README.markdown

 We currently support some level of nested invocations.
 Do not abuse.
 We currently **DO NOT** support *is* methods.
+Take care of your NULLs, please.
+If you are nullable, it is up to you to be careful with what you did.
+Don't play nullable, play safe.

 # API Levels